 Compatibility: macOS 10.11 or later

-In addition to the contacts stored in Mac’s Contacts app, ContactsMate also supports contacts kept in Internet accounts such as Gmail, iCloud and Yahoo.
+In addition to the contacts stored in Mac’s Contacts app, ContactsMate supports contacts kept in Internet accounts such as Gmail, iCloud and Yahoo.
 With this Mac contact manager, you can effortlessly gather all your contacts to access and manage in one place.

 Open the app.
 Click Add Account in the toolbar.